-Mustard is a highly popular and widely used condiment that has sparked interest among nutritonists.
-Its selenium and magnesium have anti-inflammatory properties and may help reduce blood pressure.
+Mustard is a highly popular and widely used condiment that has sparked interest among nutritionists.
+Its detoxifying selenium and magnesium have anti-inflammatory properties and may help reduce blood pressure.
 Its phytonutrients seem to inhibit the growth of certain cancer cells.
 Mustard also stimulates the saliva glands, aiding in digestion.
 I like to use Dijon mustard for the crust on this tri-tip, but you can use any flavorful prepared mustard.
 As with all red meat, the lysine in the beef repairs tissue and helps skin build new collagen.
-I use grass-fed beef for its Omega-3s and other healthful fats.
+I use grass-fed beef for its omega-3s and other healthful fats.

 1 tri-tip (about 2-3lb.) grass-fed beef roast